Sophie Masloff

 Sophie Masloff (née Friedman; December 23, 1917 – August 17, 2014) was an American politician.
 A long-time member of the Democratic Party and civil servant, she was elected to the Pittsburgh City Council and later served as the mayor of Pittsburgh from 1988 to 1994.
-She was the first woman and the first Jew to hold that office.
+She was the first and to date only woman and the first Jew to hold that office.

 Early life

 Masloff was born Sophie Friedman on December 23, 1917 to Romanian Jewish parents Jennie and Louis Friedman in the Hill District of Pittsburgh, Pennsylvania.
 Her father, an insurance salesman, died when she was two years old.
 She had two sisters and a brother from her mother's previous marriage.
 She spoke only Yiddish until she began attending elementary school.
 She graduated from Fifth Avenue High School in 1935, and began a job as clerk in the Allegheny County Court of Common Pleas in 1938, where she stayed for 38 years.